nalsakas/orer2/README.md

 # orer2
 This project is an attemp to create train orer graphs using d3js in front end and  node/mysql at back end.
+Vuejs used in client side and Express is used in server side.